abenassi/xlseries/README.md

 ## Installation

-This package is still in an early development stage, it can't be reliably used for the moment and the design may still be object of radical changes.
+This package is still in a heavy development stage and the design may still be object of radical changes.
 Anyway, if you want to give it a try or [contribute](#contributions) follow these instructions to install it on your machine.

+If you want to have the complete repository with the tests:

 **If you are using Anaconda as your python distribution**